Skip to content

 Planning application

-A planning application has now been submitted to the planning team at Bath & North East Somerset Council.
-They are considering the planning application, informed by Statutory Consultation with a range of consultees including the Environment Agency, Highways authority, local flood authority, and the public.
-Alongside the planning application, a waste permit application will be submitted to the Environment Agency and the Traffic Regulation Order (TRO) process relating to on-street parking at the proposed access points will be instigated.
+A planning application was submitted to the planning team at Bath & North East Somerset Council in August.
+Following an initial round of statutory consultation, areas where further technical work is required were identified.
+The project team has now updated the plans informed by additional technical studies and the Local Planning Authority is now considering these updated plans, informed by further statutory consultation.
+Alongside the planning application, a waste permit variation will be submitted to the Environment Agency and the Traffic Regulation Order (TRO) process relating to on-street parking at the proposed access points will be instigated.

 Subject to the outcome of these processes, it is envisaged that the new Bath Recycling Centre would open in winter of 2025.
 The existing recycling centre at Midland Road would then close and the site prepared for redevelopment.

-Once you have had an opportunity to read the planning application, to view the interactive map and to review the Frequently Asked Questions, you can view our responses to key themes from public engagement and find a link to the planning portal where you can respond to the statutory planning consultation which closes on 26 September 2024 here.
+Once you have had an opportunity to read the planning application, to view the interactive map and to review the Frequently Asked Questions, you can view our responses to key themes from public engagement and find a link to the planning portal where you can respond to the statutory planning consultation on the updated plans which closes on 27 November 2024 here.

 If you have any questions that haven’t been addressed on this website, you can get in touch with our team here.